pgbackrest/pgbackrest/USERGUIDE.md

 ```
 /path/to/pg_backrest --stanza=db --type=name --target=release restore
 ```
-Restores the latest database backup and then recovers to the `release` restore point.
+Restores the latest database cluster backup and then recovers to the `release` restore point.

 #### `info` command